junokili/Surabaya-Kita/README.md

     can see that their event has been created
     - Users can easily navigate to My Events page from anywhere on the site to edit or delete their own events, with clear action buttons visible for each event
-    - The Edit Event form is filled-in replica of the Create EVent form so simple and the required information is indicated with icons and text
+    - The Edit Event form is filled-in replica of the Create Event form so simple and the required information is indicated with icons and text
     - When an event is updated a confirmation message is flashed.
     - The delete button has an additional confirmation modal so the user does not delete things by accident
     - A delete confirmation message is flashed
-    - Create and Edit Event forms are designed defensively so users cannot input incorrect information and are given a warning when a category has not been filled in
+    - Create and Edit Event forms are designed defensively so users cannot input incorrect information and are given a warning when any required input has not been filled in

 Site Owner:
 1. As the site owner I want to enhance my community and widen my social network
-    - Proviing users with the ability to create their own events through the site will have increase positive feelings within the community
+    - Providing users with the ability to create their own events through the site will increase positive feelings within the community
-    - By offering a place to host user social events the site owner creates a community GitHub
+    - By offering a place to host user social events the site owner creates a community hub
     - The site owner is able to use the site in the same way as a user and can meet people through thir events

 2. As the site owner I want to promote my cafe by offering something extra